 The Magee-Womens High School Summer Internship program focuses on women’s health, reproductive biology and infant health.
 In order to qualify, you must be from Pennsylvania in junior or senior years of high school.

 This is a hybrid program, meaning students can be either on-site or at home while participating.
-It runs for four weeks, starting in July and the deadline for applications is February 8.
+It runs for four weeks, starting in July and the deadline for applications is early February.

 The Max Planck Florida Institute for Neuroscience offers this pre-med summer program to students in the Palm Beach or Martin County area.
 Students have to be in their junior or senior year of high school when they apply and be at least 16 years of age.

 The program runs for six weeks, through June and July.
-Students will receive $12 per hour for their work at the institute and their applications are due on March 1.
+Students will receive $12 per hour for their work at the institute and their applications are due in March.

 Students with an interest in neuroscience, brain structure, function, and development are encouraged to apply.